escherba/python-cityhash/README.rst

     pip install cityhash

-After that, you should be able to import the module and use it (see Example Usage below).
+After that, you should be able to import the module and do things with it (see Example Usage below).

 If you want to contribute to this package by developing, the included Makefile provides some useful commands to help you with that task: